-SSDM 401 Catastrophes Sciences (3CH): This course will consider those events so dramatic and catastrophic that they leave evidence in the geologic record and threaten life on Earth.
+SSDM 401 Catastrophe Sciences (3CH): This course will consider those events so dramatic and catastrophic that they leave evidence in the geologic record and threaten life on Earth.
 Included will be violent volcanic eruptions, mega-earthquakes and the tsunami arising from them, rapid climatic changes and associated storms, and impacts from asteroids and comets.
 The course will use the examples of catastrophic events in the history and identify the processes related to them to help interpret.
 The content of the course incorporates definitions of basic geologic terminology and describes those concepts required to proceed irrespective of background knowledge.

 SSDM 402 Economics of Natural Disasters (3CH): Since the turn of the millennium, more than one million people have been killed and 2.3 billion others have been directly affected by natural disasters including wild fires around the world.
-In cases like the 2010 Haiti earthquake or the 2004 Indian Ocean tsunami, these disasters have time and time again wrecked large populations and national infrastructures.
+In cases like the 2010 Haiti earthquake or the 2004 Indian Ocean tsunami, these disasters have time and time again large populations and national infrastructures.
 While recognizing that improved rescue, evacuation, and disease control are crucial to reducing the effects of natural disasters, in the final analysis, poverty remains the main risk factor determining the long-term impact of natural hazards.
 Furthermore, natural disasters have themselves a tremendous impact on the poorest of the poor, who are often ill-prepared to deal with natural hazards and for whom a hurricane, an earthquake, or a drought can mean a permanent submersion in poverty.
 This course is a study of the economics associated with international, national, state, or local level disaster.
 Students will study, analyze, and conduct research on the direct and indirect economic losses associated with disaster.
-The course will cover the economics associated with both public and private institutions.
+The course will cover the economics associated with both public and private institutions, implementing the study of frameworks, protocols and standards used both, at the national level, as well as international institutions such as the World Bank, the Interamerican Development Bank and International Monetary Fund.

-SSDM 403 Incident Response and Disaster Recovery (3CH): The purpose of this course is to enable students to understand and think critically about response and recovery operations in the profession of emergency management.
-Students will learn about the nature of emergencies and disasters, and assess alternative viewpoints about how practitioners should deal with them.
-While reviewing the disaster research literature, important functions will be mentioned along with various strategies and tools to be utilized for the effective management of response activities.
-The course will also survey recovery policies and programs, and methods to promote a quick return to normalcy with the mitigation of future disasters in mind.
-This course focuses on the standards and technologies used to establish organization structures that will support information technology incident response, business continuity and disaster recovery efforts.
-This course introduces incident response, business continuity and disaster recovery planning concepts as well as tools and techniques.
-Topics include the development and implementation of incident response, business continuity and disaster recovery plans, attack traffic analysis, and network based and host based hardware and software.
-Concepts will be examined and evaluated with appropriate exercises.
+SSDM 403 Incident Response and Disaster Recovery (3CH): This course will enable students to think critically about response and disaster recovery operations.
+Students will learn about the nature of emergencies and disasters and develop skills to assess alternate viewpoints about how practitioners should deal with them.
+Students will be encouraged to review disaster management literature and examine the various strategies and tools that can be utilized for effective disaster response.
+Through a survey of recovery policies and programs, this course also examines methods that can be utilized to promote a quick return to normalcy.
+In this sense, it also keeps the mitigation of future disasters in mind.

+This course will introduce students to various incident response and disaster recovery tools and techniques.
+Topics covered include: the development and implementation of incident response, business continuity and disaster recovery plans and traffic analysis.

+SS 415 Capstone Seminar (OCH): This course covers the pre-production planning and processes for completing the capstone graduate project.
+The students will follow the necessary steps in the production pipeline while identifying and refining their idea, concept and methodology.